PeterBengtson/Ooloi-docs/ADRs/0028-Hierarchical-Rendering-Pipeline.md

 ### Cross-Tree Caching Architecture: Layout Integration

-The MeasureStackFormatter introduces a sophisticated cross-tree caching mechanism that breaks the pure hierarchical tree structure in a controlled way to enable efficient width optimization.
-This architecture is implemented through the Layout model's `stack-formatters` vector.
+The MeasureStackFormatter provides vertical coordination across all staves at each measure position.
+This architecture is implemented through the Layout model's `stack-formatters` vector, where each formatter manages the vertical alignment and spacing of one measure position across every staff in the score.

 #### Layout Model Integration